How to Reduce Chronic Inflammation

 Dr. Murray is a highly accomplished physician who has been certified in four different medical specialties including internal medicine, osteopathic manipulative medicine, energy medicine and functional medicine.
-All of this, after being a teacher for a decade in public education.

 -Eat the rainbow.
 Vitamins, minerals, and phytonutrients.
 There are over 25,000 phytonutrients.